upsatish/AWSConsoleNavigator/CONTRIBUTING.md

 - Steps to reproduce issue
 - Screenshots

-For new features, please include a detailed description.
+For new features, please include a detailed description with details of the service, resource type, console URL, ARN and any other detail.

 ### Pull requests